SAINT PHILIP NERI CHURCH PARISH CEMETERY

 • The monument dealer has been guilty of misrepresentation;

-• Work is not being executed according to specifications;
+• Work is not being executed according to specifications; or

 • Any person employed on the work violates any rule of the Cemetery.